The most Valuable Lesson I gained from Graphology

 Probably the best way for me to answer is to give an example from my own experience.

-The truth is that when I first began to study handwriting analysis I nearly gave up out of pure fright.
-I realized that if I went into any greater depth with my studies I would be forced to come face to face with the defects of my own personality.
+I realized that if I went into any greater depth with my studies I would be compelled to take an honest look at the defects of my own personality.

 I didn’t think I wanted to go that far.
 What would I discover lurking behind my own handwriting?